-- ProtectionStatus: shows the Protection status dashboard, - Settings: shows the Preferences panel, - Contact: shows the Contacts tab of the Help and support panel, - Troubleshooting: shows the Diagnosis tab of the Help and support panel, - Logs: shows the Events tab of the Help and support panel.
+- ProtectionStatus: shows the Protection status dashboard, - Settings: shows the Preferences panel, - Contact: shows the Contacts tab of the Help and support panel, - Helpdesk: shows the Helpdesk tab of the Help and support panel. - Troubleshooting: shows the Diagnosis tab of the Help and support panel, - Logs: shows the Events tab of the Help and support panel.

-$/ {\tt EnterMaintenanceMode} \ \ \textbf{Starts maintenance mode}. \ \textbf{The agent interface must be run with}$ administration privileges, and maintenance mode must be allowed in the agent group settings.
+Starts maintenance mode.
+The agent interface must be run with administration privileges, and maintenance mode must be allowed in the agent group settings.
 For further information, refer to the section Understanding self-protection on agents and performing maintenance operations.